partigabor/aromatica/content/items/sichuan_pepper.md

 |    cultivation   |                       China                       |
 |botanical_database|[POWO](https://powo.science.kew.org/taxon/775625-1)|

-SICHUAN PEPPER is a culinary spice, valued and cultivated for its pericarp.
-It is yielded from the plant *Zanthoxylum bungeanum* Maxim., a(n) tree in the *Rutaceae* family, growing in the temperate biome, with the native range of Himalaya to China.[^powo_Sichuan pepper]
+SICHUAN PEPPER is a culinary spice, cultivated for its pericarp.
+It is yielded from the plant *Zanthoxylum bungeanum* Maxim., a tree in the *Rutaceae* family, growing in temperate biome, with a native range of Himalaya to China.[^powo_Sichuan pepper]

 [^powo_Sichuan pepper]: [Plants of the World Online](https://powo.science.kew.org)